ircdocs/modern-irc/index.md

 The `USER` command is used at the beginning of a connection to specify the username, hostname, servername and realname of a new user.

-It must be noted that `<realname>` must be the last parameter, because it may contain space characters and should be prefixed with a colon (`:`) to make sure this is recognised as such.
+It must be noted that `<realname>` must be the last parameter, because it may contain space characters and should be prefixed with a colon (`:`) to make sure this is recognized as such.

 Since it is easy for a client to lie about its username by relying solely on the `USER` command, the use of an "Identity Server" is recommended.
 This lookup can be performed by the server using the [Ident Protocol](http://tools.ietf.org/html/rfc1413).
 If the host which a user connects from has such an "Identity Server" enabled, the username is set to that as in the reply from that server.
 If the host does not have such a server enabled, the username is set to the value of the `<username>` parameter, prefixed by a tilde `('~', 0x7F)` to show that this value is user-set.